arturox2500/PujaHoy-WebApp/README.md

 ### Registered User
 **Can:**
 - Access their personal data.
-- View their listed products (whether sold or not).
+- View their listed products.
 - List products for auction.
 - Place bids on auctions.
 - Complete transactions as a buyer or seller.